hvardhan20/phone-finder/README.md

  The output layers for the classification label, bounding boxes, and masks can be excluded.
 This list of layers to exclude can be be specified in the `./config/params.json`.

-After the weights are loaded, the new model can be trained on our dataset specifying the hyperparameters
+After the weights are loaded, the new model can be trained on our dataset by tuning the hyperparameters accordingly.
 ```
 model.train(trainset, testset, learning_rate=config.LEARNING_RATE, epochs=PARAMS['number_of_epochs'], layers=PARAMS["layers"])
 ```

+Personally, I found the best prediction results are with 7 or 8 epochs with 120 to 140 steps per epoch.

 ##### **CAVEAT!**
 Model training can take a long time if you're running without a significantly powerful GPU on the system.